 8. Conclusion

-Choosing the Right Generac Generator
+Choosing the Right Generac Generator: for whole house

 Before starting the Generac generator install, you need to determine the appropriate size for your home.
 Consider the following factors: